nf-core/callingcards/README.md

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->

-**nf-core/callingcards** is a bioinformatics best-practice analysis pipeline for An automated processing pipeline for mammalian bulk calling cards experiments.
+**nf-core/callingcards** is a bioinformatics best-practice analysis pipeline for bulk calling cards experiments.
+Currently, The pipeline is configured for bulk sequencing mammalian samples.
+A workflow for bulk yeast samples, and single cell samples, are in development.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It uses Docker/Singularity containers making installation trivial and results highly reproducible.
-The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
-Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!
+It uses Docker/Singularity containers which makes installation trivial and results reproducible.
+The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which simplifies maintenance and software updates.
+Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community.

-The testing data is currently provided in the `assets` directory of the pipeline code repository.
-Instructions on running the tests area available in Usage.

 On release, automated continuous integration tests run the pipeline on a full-sized dataset on the AWS cloud infrastructure.
 This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.
 The results obtained from the full-sized test can be viewed on the [nf-core website](https://nf-co.re/callingcards/results).